ishaanchowdhary/ECE3073-Project2025-GroupB04/README.md

 5. Now open Qartus Prime Programmer in NIOS and add the .sof file, running the code on the FPGA board.
 6. Build the Eclipse project (Ctrl + B) and then run the configuration (run > run configurations).

+Or if using the zip folder:

+1. Unzip the folder
+2. Run the PROJECT_M1.QAR
+3. Follow step 2 from above

 ## Project Milestone 2:
 - Document: https://docs.google.com/document/d/17p9ONadSBzzAWHCJbZrsCfOODOhzqoRT8UTNIHmoJIc/edit?tab=t.0